volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

           }

-          // One of the arguments from this list "disable_challenge enable_javascript_challenge enable_captcha_challenge" must be set enable_javascript_challenge = true
+          // One of the arguments from this list "disable_challenge enable_javascript_challenge enable_captcha_challenge" must be set disable_challenge = true

-          // One of the arguments from this list "client_name client_selector client_name_matcher any_client" must be set
+          // One of the arguments from this list "client_selector client_name_matcher any_client client_name" must be set
           any_client = true

           cookie_matchers {
             invert_matcher = true

-            // One of the arguments from this list "presence check_present check_not_present item" must be set check_present = true
+            // One of the arguments from this list "presence check_present check_not_present item" must be set presence = true

             name = "Session"
           }

           domain_matcher {